Please select the country or location you would like to see content from.

 Next steps

-To treat chafing, speak to your pharmacist regarding purchasing petroleum jelly or a specific cream or lubricant to help.
+To treat chafing, speak to your pharmacist regarding purchasing petroleum jelly (Vaseline) or a specific cream or lubricant to help.
 Clean the area using water and, once dry, apply the product.
 Avoid causing further chafing to the area to allow healing.
 Normally chafing should heal within a week.

-Caidr pharmacists' top tips
+Healthwords pharmacists' top tips

 The key aims for chafing treatment are to reduce friction and protect skin from wearing down by a combination of sweat and rubbing.
 It's then to help the skin repair and improve the skin barrier to relieve symptoms and avoid infection.